-If you're redesigning your garden, gravel is a great material to choose for all sorts of reasons.
+Gravel is a great material to choose for your garden for all sorts of purposes.
 For anyone looking to cut garden design costs, it's both easy to DIY lay and very affordable for covering large areas; for anyone with an eye for detail, it's perfect for finishing the edges of paving; for low maintenance gardens, it's easier to care for (over weed membrane) than expanses of soil; and for anyone looking to create a cottage garden, it's ideal for creating an informal, rustic setting.
 It's eco-friendly and wildlife-friendly, too, and perfect as part of a natural garden design scheme.

 Where to use gravel in your garden?